COVID-19 Coping Tips & Resources for Staff & Faculty

 - Mindful Movement Sequences is a series of short YouTube videos, each with a different posture for different purposes, offered by the Niroga Institute, an Oakland-based nonprofit that promotes equity through trauma-informed dynamic mindfulness, strengthening resilience and empathy in schools and communities

-- Mindfulness resources free from Mindful.org include guided meditations and courses
+- Mindfulness resources free from Mindful.org include guided meditations and courses for more calm during the pandemic

 - Progressive muscle relaxation exercise is a 16-minute video leading you through a mindful exercise to relax your body and mind